How the Texas Public Information Act Actually Works

 Where can I find police reports in Texas?

-What are the procedures to obtain Texas vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain Texas vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in Texas are maintained by the state Department of Health or Vital Statistics.
 Standard fees: Standard charges apply: $0.10/page for copies, $15/hour for programming time, no. Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.